psygo/dart_katas/README.md

 These are coding exercises meant to sharpen your programming abilities, analogous to martial arts'.

-All of the katas were done using TDD, meaning they are not only tested by were tailored for (*driven by*) them.
+All of the katas were done using TDD, meaning they are not only tested but were tailored for (*driven by*) the tests.

 ## Featured Katas